IsmaelTerreno/wages-access-transaction-processor/README.md

 | Output should be a JSON file with the results of each wage access request, including approval status and remaining balance.                            | Currency Rates: Conversion rates between USD and local currencies.                                  | Request Processing: Determine if a wage access request can be approved based on the available balance and the requested amount.                          | Currency conversion rates should be applied accurately, considering the rates might fluctuate daily. |
 |                                                                                                                                                        | Wage Access Requests: Includes request ID, employee ID, requested amount, and requested currency.   | Currency Conversion: If a request is made in a currency different from the earned wages, convert the requested amount using the provided currency rates. |                                                                                                      |

-### Evaluation Criteria

-* Correctness: The solution should accurately process all wage access requests, correctly applying balance checks and currency conversions.
-* Code Quality: Code should be clean, well-commented, and organized.
-Proper error handling and validation of input data are expected.
-* Efficiency: The solution should handle data efficiently, with consideration for time and space complexity, especially as the size of the dataset grows.

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository was used on this project.

 ## Running the project with NPM